adityagovindaraj/adityagovindaraj.github.io/now.md

+# Date & Location
 Updated May 27th, 2024, from my home in Chennai.

+# Weather
 It's hot and sunny today.
 Around 32 degrees celsius, but feels like 38 degrees celsius because of the humidity.

+# Professional title
+Investment Advisor, CFP, MBA, Professional Trader

+# What do you do?
+I diagnose families for financial problems and try fix it through counselling and behavioural inquiry.
+I also generate wealth through financial planning & asset allocation, which is a little more technical but not as important as psychology & behaviour.

+# Why?
+I enjoy helping families achieve their dreams through financial security.

+# What should we read?
+Read anything that is difficult and challenges your worldview.
+For a full list of books that changed my life, head over [here](https://adityagovindaraj.github.io/books.html)

 # What I am doing now?